 1) RPTKA (The Expatriate Placement Plan), IKTA (Working License for Foreigners), and KITAS/ITAS (Limited Stay Visa)

 Initially, your sponsor company must submit the RPTKA to the Manpower Department (if your sponsor company is a domestic company) and BKPM (Investment Coordinating Board) if your sponsor company is a PT PMA (Foreign Investment Company).
 The expats can only work for one year based on the law.
 But, this is extendable annually.
 Especially for the senior positions, like Director, the expats can work for three years and the permit can be renewed before the RPTKA expires.

 After the company’s RPTKA is approved, they must obtain an ITAS, your limited stay visa.

 2) Paying DPKK (Skill and Development Fund Fee)

 You must know that by hiring you, your company must pay compensation to the country in the amount of US$ 100 per month per expatriate employee to contribute in the cost of training Indonesian prospectus employees.
 It is a non-refundable fee.
-Pay for it to get approval for the the work permit (of US$ 1,200 per year).
+Pay for it to get approval for the work permit (of US$ 1,200 per year).

 Foreign workers must also have certain “expertise” to be able to support the development of Indonesia.
-It is important to show and illustrate in the company’s RPTKA that Indonesian citizens do not have the expertise of the expatriate employees.
+It is important to show and illustrate in the company’s RPTKA that Indonesian citizens do not have the expertise of expatriate employees.

 3) ITAP/KITAP (Permanent Stay Permit)